 ~/.codex/sessions

-Writes a self-contained HTML dashboard you can open, scan, and share.
+Writes a validated, self-contained HTML dashboard with history and score deltas.

 ~/.codex-radar/reports

-Every project is auto-classified into one of four profiles, each with its own category weights.
+Every project is auto-classified into one of five profiles, each with its own category weights — and codex exec pipelines are judged as automation, not as conversation.

 Requires the Codex CLI and Node.js 18+.
 No build step, no server.